Beryl Agyekum: Education

-She attended KNUST where she graduated with a MSc. in Civil Engineering.
+She attended Kwame Nkrumah University of Science and Technology where she graduated with a MSc. in Civil Engineering.

 Career

 During her school days, she began her career as a creative marketer.
+It was during KNUST that Beryl’s passion for selling – and telling the unique stories often associated with brands.
 She sold and told stories concerning brands.
 She collaborated with her friend to start a campus magazine called Echo Magazine in 2008.
 In 2013, the magazine became a creative marketing agency called Echo House Ghana.
 Her agency has worked with lots of brands such as Smirnoff, GNPC, Vodafone Ghana, Access Bank, Guinness, ECG, Unilever, KFC, Philips and Samsung and others.
 She is known for providing opportunities for upcoming and established musicians through lifestyle and music events like Tidal Rave and Epilogo.

 Personal life

 She is married to Bright Ayaaba who is also COO of Echo House.
 They married in February 2016 and they have a child.